Stuartlab-UCSC/hexmap-view/docs/dev/_sources/pyReflection.rst.txt

 #5 syncMapTranslateReply

-See :doc:`pythonApi` for general information about python APIs as well as an example call and response.
+See :doc:`internalApi` for general information about python APIs as well as an example call and response.

 Response